Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Citizen Kane (1941), 119 minutes, D: Orson Welles

 A masterpiece - a movie milestone.
 Considered by most film critics as the greatest, or one of the top ten films ever made.
 It rewrote the rules of Hollywood cinema, setting Hollywood on its ear when first released.
 The film was co-written, directed, and starred in by 25-year old radio star Orson Welles in his first film effort and on a bare-bones budget.
 With an acting cast from Welles' own Mercury Theater.
 It is famous for its innovative cinematic techniques, quick cuts, use of shadows to intensify the drama, limited close-ups when they were in style, deep-focus photography, and dissolves.
-Told in flashbacks with a multi-viewpoint script, the story is the portrait of the public and private life of a newspaper publisher, loosely based on (and paralleling) the life of William Randolph Hearst.
+Told in flashbacks with a multi-viewpoint, non-linear script, the story is the portrait of the public and private life of a newspaper publisher, loosely based on (and paralleling) the life of William Randolph Hearst.
 The last dying word of newspaper tycoon Charles Foster Kane (Orson Welles), the mysterious "Rosebud," sends reporter Jerry Thompson (William Alland) on a search for the meaning of the word and an understanding of the publishing giant's life.
 Kane builds a publishing empire but ends up undone by his own excesses and obsessions, when he creates a castle-like refuge where he is alone.

 The Devil and Daniel Webster (1941) (aka All That Money Can Buy), 107 minutes, D: William Dieterle

-A faithful adaptation of Stephen Vincent Benet's 1937 Faustian short story, with an Oscar-winning score by Bernard Herrmann.
+RKO's faithful adaptation of Stephen Vincent Benet's 1937 Faustian short story, with an Oscar-winning score by Bernard Herrmann.
 Set in 19th century New Hampshire in the 1840s in the town of Cross Corners, a kind-hearted New England farmer Jabez Stone (James Craig) vows to sell his soul (he idly offers to sell it for two cents), to overcome his poverty and prevent the foreclosure of his farm.
-He is induced by the devil, Mr. Scratch (Walter Huston) to sell his soul.
-In return, he will receive gold and "all that money can buy."
-After seven years of good luck, Scratch's hand-maiden Belle (Simone Simon) becomes married Jabez's seductive, live-in servant, and he takes to drinking and gambling.
+He is induced by the devil, Mr. Scratch (Walter Huston) to sell his soul in order to receive gold and "all that money can buy."
+During a time of seven years of good luck, Scratch's hand-maiden Belle (Simone Simon) becomes married Jabez's seductive, live-in servant, and he takes to drinking and gambling.
 As time begins to run out, he is increasingly cold-blooded and heartless as a fearsome land baron, callous toward his wife Mary (Anne Shirley), and alienated from his shrewd and wise mother Ma Stone (Jane Darwell).
-He wants to end the deal, so he hires the famous eloquent orator and lawyer Daniel Webster (Edward Arnold) to plead his case and win back his soul from an iron-clad contract.
-In the dramatic Hell's courtroom scene, Webster argues the case in front of a jury of damned souls from hell, and wins Jabez the right to have a free soul.
+He wants to end the deal, so he hires the famous eloquent orator and silver-tongued lawyer Daniel Webster (Edward Arnold) to plead his case and win back his soul from an iron-clad contract.
+In the dramatic Hell's courtroom scene, Webster argues the case in front of a 12-man jury of damned souls from hell, and wins Jabez the right to have a free soul.

 Dumbo (1941), 63 minutes, D: Disney Studio

 A charming, animated Disney story, released to theaters around the time of the surprise attack on Pearl Harbor in Hawaii, and the first of the Disney animated to be released on videocassette (in 1981).
-It was a twist on the classic ugly duckling story) of a shy little circus elephant Dumbo, who is criticized, ridiculed, and outcast for his ears which are big enough to fly with.
+It was a twist on the classic ugly duckling story of a shy little circus elephant Dumbo.
+The baby pachyderm is criticized, ridiculed, and outcast for his ears which are big enough to fly with.
 He is separated from his mother, Mrs. Jumbo, when she is branded a mad elephant for defending him.
 He is befriended by circus mouse Timothy Mouse who builds his confidence.
 Dumbo becomes the overnight sensation of the circus with his flying act, and he is reunited with his mother.